w4dd325/postman-code-snippets/README.md

 # MongoDB API Examples
 A simple collection that shows how to connect to the MongoDB API.

+# Set Next Request Example
+The Set Next Request Example Collection has a working example of controlling work flows using the setNextRequest option.

 # Test Examples Collection
 Information on diferent test options and code that can be used within Postman collections.